daite/shell/README.md

 # Summary of Scripts

-- [Video Downloader](#video-downloader): This script is designed to download videos using the yt-dlp library.
-It is specifically tailored for macOS.
+- [Video Downloader](#video-downloader): Download videos using the yt-dlp library.
-- [Zsh Setup Script](#zsh-setup-script): The `setup_zsh.sh` script automates the setup of Zsh shell with useful plugins and Powerlevel10k theme on macOS.
+- [Zsh Setup Script](#zsh-setup-script): Automate the setup of Zsh shell with useful plugins and Powerlevel10k theme on macOS.

 # Video Downloader